Enabling Research in Evolutionary Biology

 Due to the increasing descrepancy between the pace of molecular data accumulation and increase in CPU speeds (which is much slower), which we call the "Bio-Gap" we feel that the time has come to establish parallel computing as standard technique in Bioinformatics.

-Applications are now open for the 12th summer school on computational molecular evolution organized by Ziheng Yang, Cilia Antoniou, Adam Leache and Alexis Stamatakis.
+Applications are now closed for the 12th summer school on computational molecular evolution organized by Ziheng Yang, Cilia Antoniou, Adam Leache and Alexis Stamatakis.
 It will be held once again at the Hellenic Center for Marine Research near Heraklion, Crete, Greece.

 See the course page for further details